 When it comes to health and wellness, it may be difficult to pick out what’s a gimmick from what actually works.
-Thanks to greater access to information and a more globalized world, the wellness industry has exploded in recent years.
+Thanks to greater access to information and a more globalized world, the flawless wellness industry has exploded in recent years.
 According to the Global Wellness Summit, the worldwide wellness economy was worth a whopping $4.2 trillion in 2017 alone.

 With so much economic potential in the industry, it’s no wonder that so many foods, supplements, and vitamins are being touted as the next cure-all.
 Collagen has unfortunately fallen into this trap.
 Global Market Insights reports that the collagen industry is expected to hit $6 billion by 2026.

-As its popularity grows, consumers need to be armed with information on what it can really do for your body.
-In addition, consumers should know which collagen products actually work.
+Consumers should know which collagen products actually work.
 Here’s a brief primer that aims to do just that.

 What Collagen Actually Does